 On glorious warm sunny days and relaxing summer evenings, an unloved balcony, no matter its size, is a tragic sight.
 So if you are currently using yours as a graveyard for dead plants or broken outdoor furniture, listen up.
-We gathered together the very best ideas for transforming your neglected outdoor space into an irresistible space perfect for relaxing and entertaining.Continue to 2 of 25 below.
+Here are the very best ideas for transforming your neglected outdoor space into an irresistible space perfect for relaxing and entertaining.Continue to 2 of 25 below.

 02 of 25

 Double Duty Furniture and Affordable Decking

 The typical apartment balcony has a concrete floor that is devoid of personality.
 Fortunately, you can spruce up a boring slab with interlocking deck tiles.
 They are very easy to install—to do merely snap all the pieces together.
 And if you are a renter, you should know they are a cinch to remove.

 Here, Jana Wind, the DIY blogger behind the German blog Bekleidet used reasonably inexpensive wood decking by IKEA to cover her tiny balcony.
 Called RUNNEN, you can pick up a package of tiles for $30.
 It will include enough pieces to cover nine square feet.

 There are a few more decorating ideas worth borrowing from Jana's balcony.
 Our favorite is the small storage bench on the upper left.
 She uses it to hide her mini barbecue grill and potting soil and even better it is big enough to sit two people.
 See the little dining table?
 It folds down to create more leg roomContinue to 3 of 25 below.

 03 of 25